kimcheese33/final_project/README.md

 ## Process

-### Segment 1

-#### Machine Learning Model

-1. Takes in data from the provisional database using the "ML_Model_Draft" file.
-Tested connection using "psycopg2 successfully with test postgres server created by Lawrence.

-2. Outputs counts we will use for "y" or label values for machine learning model.

-#### Database Integration

-1. Produce sample data that mimics the expected final database structure or schema:

-   - ERD for sample database was completed with the integration of our two primary datasets in mind (DB_structure.png).
-   - Created tables to house the DBs with querries in postgreSQL11 and exported the tables (Decade_Homelessness.sql & Education_by_state.sql).
-   - Drafted a list of suggested edits to our datasets for the preprocessing phase (DB_prospective_edits).

-2. Confirm draft machine learning model is connected to the provisional database:

-   - Successfully connected provisional DB to the drafted model (ML_Model_Draft.ipynb) and took a picture of returned connection (database_connection.png).

-### Segment 2

-#### Machine Learning Model
+### Step 1: Data Exploration & Cleaning

+Before diving into describing the Machine Learning model and the database, let's go over how we got the data ready for consumption.
+The code to do this is stored in the Machine Learning folder: clean_data.ipynb, preprocess_data.ipynb.

-1. Description of preliminary data preprocessing:
+Description of preliminary data preprocessing:

    - Homeless Dataset

      - Read raw data from CSV

-     - Drop unneeded columns – we decided that the shelter name was not relevant to the data
+     - Drop unneeded columns – we decided that the shelter name (CoC) was not relevant to the data

      - Create a key column that will allow us to join to the education dataset